drivetheorytest/drivetheorytest.github.io/_posts/2024-06-07-theory-test-course.md

 ## How to Get Started

 Getting started with the Theory Test Course  is easy.
-Simply [enroll now](https://testbuddy.app/courses/theory-test-lessons//?ref=46) and start your journey towards passing your theory test with flying colors.
+Simply enroll now  and start your journey towards passing your theory test with flying colors.

+{% include course-enroll.html %}

 ### Additional Resources